exyi/coberec/docs/thesis/approaches.md

 ## Summary

-We have discussed many different ways programmers use to avoid writing boilerplate code.
+We have discussed many approached used by programers to avoid writing boilerplate code.
 With this background we might be able to tell how does code generation compare to alternatives.

-**Transparency** -- The generated code can be simply read and debugged when it misbehaves.
+**Transparency** -- The generated code can be easily read and debugged.
-It is true that this point really depends on output quality of the generator and complexity of the generated program.
+Naturally this depends on the output quality of the generator and complexity of the generated program.
-However, we think this is the main advantage, so we focus on the output code quality with our library and the GraphQL Schema compiler.
+However, we believe this is the main advantage, so we focus on the quality of code generated by our library and the GraphQL Schema compiler.
 The alternatives usually do not come even close the transparency we can offer with source generation.
-Even with D `mixin` and presumably C# 9 Source Generators, we can not directly open the generated source file and place a debugger breakpoint in it.
+Even with D `mixin` and presumably C# 9 Source Generators, one can not directly open the generated source file and place a debugger breakpoint in it.

 **Runtime Performance** -- Source generation does not need any runtime initialization and we can generate fairly specialized and optimized code for the specific task.
 Both startup time and throughput performance is probably going to be decent.
 This is not an exclusive advantage, macros, IL rewriting are on par with code generation, since these also generates code.
-However, in some cases the the speed may be afflicted by the increase in code size.
+However, in some cases the speed may be afflicted by the increase in code size.

 **API Creation** -- Code generation is nearly the only discussed approach that can introduce new API symbols.
 While dynamic languages can introduce new symbols at runtime, it does not offer type safety and IDEs can not guide the user through autocompletion.